SHOJIB-80/SHOJIB-80/README.md

 # Hi there, I'm MD Sirajul Islam 👋.
-A professional Full Stack Developer.
+A professional Full Stack Developer and I have done BSC in Computer Science and Engineering from East West University.
 My nickname is Shojib.

 # My Portfolio
 Check out my portfolio: [mdsirajulislamshojib.com](https://mdsirajulislamshojib.com/)